d-wdj/KB8024/Final/readme.md

 $ python *_Predictor.py arg1 arg2 arg3

 Where:
 * arg1 : Path to filename and fileformat of the test file.
+Relative to where /bin/ is
 * arg2 : Is the name of the output file, which will be saved into a folder called 'Results', one directory above the folder 'bin'.
 * arg3 : either 'Y' or 'N', if 'Y' is input then the prediction will be printed onto the terminal.